Amirhossein-code/Task-Manager-Collection/README.md

-## Task Manager
+# Task Manager

-### Description
+## Description

-The Task Manager is a user-friendly application that enables users to efficiently manage their tasks by defining tasks, setting prerequisites, and allocating necessary resources.
+The Task Manager is a user-friendly application that helps users efficiently manage their tasks by defining tasks, setting prerequisites, and allocating necessary resources.

-### Features
+## Features

-- **User Authentication:** Users can securely log in and sign up using their email and password credentials.
+- **User Authentication:** Secure login and sign up using email and password credentials.
-- **Task Management:** Users have the ability to define tasks according to their requirements.
+- **Task Management:** Define tasks based on individual requirements.
-- **Prerequisites:** Users can set prerequisites for each task to ensure proper sequencing and dependencies.
+- **Prerequisites:** Set task prerequisites for proper sequencing and dependencies.
-- **Resource Allocation:** Users can allocate resources to tasks to facilitate smooth execution.
+- **Resource Allocation:** Allocate resources to tasks for smooth execution.
-- **Task Privacy:** Each user's tasks are kept private and visible only to themselves.
+- **Task Privacy:** Keep each user's tasks private and visible only to themselves.

-### Authentication
+## Authentication

-The Task Manager employs a customized authentication backend that supports email and password authentication.
-It utilizes JWT authentication using Simple JWT for secure and seamless user authentication.
+The Task Manager uses a custom authentication backend supporting email and password authentication.
+It employs JWT authentication with Simple JWT for secure and seamless user authentication.

+**Resetting Password**
+- Users initiate password reset by providing their email.
+- An email with a reset link is sent to the user's email address.
+- Users click the link to enter a new password and reset it.
+- Token in the link authenticates the user for password reset.

-### Task Management
+## Task Management

-The Task Manager offers comprehensive task management features, including the ability to define prerequisites and allocate resources.
-These features are designed to enhance task handling and improve overall efficiency.
+The Task Manager provides robust task management features, including defining prerequisites and resource allocation.
+These features aim to streamline task handling and enhance overall efficiency.

-By leveraging these features, users can effectively organize and manage their tasks, ensuring smooth progress and successful completion of their projects.
+By utilizing these tools, users can efficiently organize and manage tasks, ensuring progress and successful project completion.

 ## Tech Stack Used

-Backend: Python, Django, Django Rest Framework,
+**Backend:** Python, Django, Django Rest Framework, Smtp4dev, Docker, PostgreSQL